 This list is fascinating, not because it reads like a gripe about a person or persons she is forced to work with but because it comes from a worldview whose final form could care less about any of the things of which she complains.

 The perfectly engineered society has no tolerance for deviation from the program.
 A program of political supremacy.
 A system enforced by people who hold positions of authority as members of an elite class that uses violence or intimidation to keep control and power.

-But is a colorblind supremacy, if that’s any consolation.
+But it is a colorblind supremacy if that’s any consolation.

 Regardless of the “color” of your political supremacy, the Marxist/Communist utopia survives through lies, fear, graft, loyalty, and force.
 A world where your survival depends on your ability to be invisible or to make the people in power more powerful.
 A place where you have merit.